FederatedAI/FATE/doc/develop/develop_guide.md

 ### Step 3.
 Define the transfer variable object of this module.
 (Optional)

-This step is needed only when this module is federated, which means there exists information interaction between different parties.
+This step is needed only when module is federated, which means there exists information interaction between different parties.

 Developing a file to define transfer_class object under the fold [transfer\_class](../../python/federatedml/transfer_variable/transfer_class)

-In this python file, you would need to create a "transfer\_variable" class and inherit the BaseTransferVariables class.
+In this python file, you would need to create a "transfer\_variable" class which inherits `BaseTransferVariables`.
 Then, define each transfer variable as its attributes.
-Here is an example to make it more
+Here is an example:
-understandable:

 ``` sourceCode python
 from federatedml.transfer_variable.base_transfer_variable import BaseTransferVariables